(Above: I may have a similar shirt, but that hair ain’t comin’ back.)

 -The video is followed by the first PSA break.
 Ads reminding people to vote, McGruff the Crime Dog leading an anti-drug sing-a-long, a reminder to city kids not to light the forest on fire, and a montage of presidents being sworn in to commemorate the Constitution.
 I think McGruff should make a comeback.

 -Orange and purple shirt back from the break.
-The message was “probably a dope-smokin’ thing,” the host says.
+The message was “probably a dope-smokin’ thing,” I suggest.
 In the intro for the next video, I explain that watching Belinda Carlisle trying to dance “is a better PSA than any anti-drug thing we can show you.”
 The song is The Go-Gos’ “Head Over Heels,” which is still fantastic.

 -Back to the original blue shirt.
 “A couple of fat girls dancing around,” the host says, and we see just how old this show is if a joke like that was able to clear the censors.
 “I was a video short, so I asked Mary Lynn, the director, for one.”
 It’s Crowded House’s “Better Be Home Soon,” which is from the new album Temple of Low Men, apparently.